-In India, the Graduate Aptitude Test in Engineering (GATE) is one of the most competitive exams currently for engineers.
-Even though, engineers are talented enough to clear more than forty exams in their four years of Engineering, they find GATE extremely difficult to crack which is statistically observed by such a low passing percentage of engineers in the exam.
+In India, the Graduate Aptitude Test in Engineering is one of the most competitive exams currently for engineers.
+Even though engineers are talented enough to clear more than forty exams in their four years of engineering, they find GATE extremely difficult to crack which is statistically observed by such a low passing percentage of engineers in the exam.

-Once a student cracks GATE, his life becomes a bit easier by getting direct entry to various Public Sector Unit (PSU) jobs or prestigious universities like IITS & IISc for M.Tech using his GATE Score.
+Once a student cracks this exam, his life becomes a bit easier by getting direct entry to various Public Sector Unit (PSU) jobs as there are many recruitments through GATE or prestigious engineering colleges/ universities like IITs & IISc for M.Tech using his good GATE score.

 There are people who want to do research and development to keep their intelligent minds busy with the technical aspects of the world that they are passionate about.
-It’s another mind boggling thing for the students interested in research to search how they could pursue it.
+It’s another mind-boggling thing for the students interested in research to search how they could pursue it.

-One of the great benefits of GATE is, When you take GATE and get qualified for it, there is no need to go to any foreign university and struggle hard to pay loans for studying or work hard to make a living there.
-One can very conveniently use his GATE Score, if it’s good enough, to do research in India itself.
+One of the great benefits of GATE is, When you take the exam and get qualified for it, there is no need to go to any foreign university and struggle hard to pay loans for studying or work hard to make a living there.
+One can very conveniently use his valid GATE score, if it’s good enough, to do research in India itself.
 Thanks to The Council of Scientific and Industrial Research (CSIR).

-You will love what you do and also make amazing money and living out of it.
+You will love what you do and also make amazing money and live out of it.
 This is a dream life for many.
 And once, you reach that point, you become unstoppable and that’s when all your hard work pays off.

-Good Luck for your future research.!
+Good Luck for your future research!

 Also Read – How to prepare Signals and Systems for GATE ECE?